Healthcare

 If you didn't reconcile for a previous year

-You may get a Marketplace letter saying our records show you used the premium tax credit in a prior year, but didn’t reconcile your premium tax credit when you filed your federal taxes.
+You may have received a Marketplace letter saying our records show you used the premium tax credit in a prior year, but didn’t reconcile your premium tax credit when you filed your federal taxes.

 Questions about reconciling?